aude09/aude09-aude09.github.io/projet/projet05/projet05.md

-# Embedded System for Autonomous Assistance
+# Interactive Light Show for Cognitive Stimulation
-**Period:** February 2025 – March 2025
+**Period:** June 2023 – July 2023
+**Affiliation:** Université Polytechnique de l’Ouest Africain
-**Category:** Embedded Systems / Biomedical Engineering / Assistive Technology
+**Category:** Embedded Systems / Digital Electronics / Therapeutic Technology
-**Status:** Prototype Development
+**Status:** Functional Prototype

 ## Project Overview
-This project focuses on the development of an embedded device designed to support individuals with neurodegenerative disorders, such as Alzheimer's disease, in order to enhance their autonomy in daily life.

-The system aims to:
-- Improve patient independence
-- Monitor physiological and movement data
-- Provide real-time assistance and alerts
-- Facilitate structured data collection for medical research

-The project integrates biomedical sensors, microcontroller programming, and mechanical design into a compact assistive solution.
+This project involved the development of an interactive LED and push-button system inspired by the classic “whack-a-mole” game.

+The system generates random or programmed light sequences that users must respond to by pressing corresponding buttons.

+It was designed as a playful and therapeutic tool aimed at supporting the rehabilitation and cognitive/motor stimulation of children (aged 4–10) with attention disorders.

+The goal was to combine digital electronics and interactive design to create an engaging therapeutic experience.

 ---

-## System Architecture
+## Objectives

-The device combines:

-- A microcontroller-based system
-- Biomedical sensors for physiological monitoring
-- Motion detection components
-- A structured housing designed using CAD tools

-The system is designed to operate autonomously while remaining energy-efficient and wearable.
+- Stimulate attention and reaction time
+- Improve hand–eye coordination
+- Encourage cognitive engagement in a playful environment
+- Provide adjustable difficulty levels

 ---

-## Key Functionalities

-- Monitoring of physiological signals
-- Detection of abnormal events (e.g., stress indicators or sudden movement changes)
-- Assistance logic implementation
-- Data logging for research analysis
-- Potential connectivity for caregiver notification

----

-## Technical Implementation
+## System Design

 ### 1. Hardware
-- Microcontroller platform (Arduino-based)
+- Microcontroller-based control system (Arduino)
+- LED matrix / discrete LEDs
-- Sensor integration
+- Push-button inputs
-- Circuit prototyping and testing
+- Structured electrical wiring and soldered connections

-### 2. Software
+### 2. Software Logic
-- Embedded C programming
-- Real-time data acquisition
-- Conditional logic for event detection
+- Random sequence generation
+- Programmed sequence mode
+- Reaction time tracking
+- Difficulty adjustment through timing parameters

-### 3. Mechanical Design
+### 3. Prototyping
-- 3D modeling of device enclosure
-- Ergonomic considerations
-- Prototype housing design using CAD
+- Circuit design and testing
+- Manual soldering and assembly
+- Iterative improvements based on usability

 ---

-## Technologies & Tools
+## Technologies & Skills
 - Arduino IDE
-- C Programming Language
+- C Programming (embedded logic)
+- Electrical Wiring
-- SOLIDWORKS
+- Soldering
-- Basic circuit prototyping
+- Prototyping
+- Digital Electronics

 ---

+## Impact
+This project demonstrates the integration of:
+- Embedded programming
+- Electronic system design
+- Human-centered design principles
+- Application of engineering in therapeutic contexts

+---

 ## Future Improvements
+- Data logging for performance tracking
+- Wireless connectivity for therapist monitoring
-- Integration of wireless communication (WiFi/Bluetooth)
+- Integration of sound feedback
-- Miniaturization of hardware
-- Enhanced AI-based decision support
-- Long-term clinical data validation
+- More advanced gamification features

 ---

 ## Disclaimer
-This project was developed for research and educational purposes and is not intended as a certified medical device.
+This project was developed as an educational prototype and is not a certified medical device.